Tag: Economic Sabotage

 FAQs

-What constitutes illegal recruitment in large scale?
-Illegal recruitment in large scale occurs when a person or entity recruits three or more individuals for overseas employment without a valid license or authorization, or when certain prohibited acts are committed against three or more persons.
+What is illegal recruitment in large scale?
+Illegal recruitment in large scale occurs when a person without the necessary license or authority recruits three or more individuals for overseas employment for a fee.

 For inquiries regarding the application of this ruling to specific circumstances, please contact ASG Law through contact or via email at frontdesk@asglawpartners.com.